Milica Šterić: Awards and honours

 In 1984, Šterić received the "Grand prix d'architecture" from the "Union of Architects of Serbia".
 In 1994, she was a member of the committee that created the "Academy of Architecture of Serbia" the following year.
 In 2015, the "Belgrade International Architecture Week" festival organized a walking tour of Belgrade buildings that were constructed by women architects such as Šterić.
 That same year, she was one of several female pioneers reviewed in the book "Women in Architecture - Contemporary architecture in Serbia since 1900".

-Šterić's Beobank building will be transformed into an eco-center sometime in 2018.
+Šterić's Beobanka building will be transformed into an eco-center sometime in 2018.
 Located in the Zeleni Venac neighbourhood, the structure won her the Sedmojulska nagrada (7th Prize award for architecture) when it was built.
 In 2018, Šterić and other Yugoslav architects will be the focus of an exhibition at the New York Museum of Modern Art (MoMA) called "Towards Concrete Utopia: Architecture in Yugoslavia, 1948-1980".